reg1reg1/reg1reg1.github.io/_posts/2020-02-21-My-First-Bounty.md

 On a sunday morning, I discovered that I had slept on my spectacles and broken them.
 In India , I always buy my spectacles from Lenskart, and was quite happy to discover that they deliver here in the US as well.

 While on the process of purchasing spectacles at Lenskart.com in their US site which is https://lenskart.us/ , I became curious at the URL being displayed for my order id.
-To any person starting out in infosec, a .php extension in the URL always stands out in the open.
+To any person starting out in infosec, a .php extension in the URL always stands out glaringly, like a beetle among roaches.

 One thing led to another, and before long, I was using whatever was left of my spectacle-bereft-eyes to see how deep the rabbit hole went.
 Since I did not have prior permission, or consent from them I was cautious about not being too intrusive with my approach.
 I also had never disclosed a bug before and have little idea how bug bounties and disclosures work.